MSJChem - Tutorial videos for IB Chemistry

 • Reactivity 3.4 Which mechanism in the hydrolysis of halogenoalkanes involves an intermediate?

-This video covers rate expressions.
+This video covers rate equations.

-This video covers transition states.
+This video covers transition states and catalysts.

 Reactivity 2.2.7